kermitt2/grobid-astro/README.md

 First install the latest development version of GROBID as explained by the [documentation](http://grobid.readthedocs.org).

-Copy the module quantities as sibling sub-project to grobid-core, grobid-trainer, etc.:
+Copy the module astro as sibling sub-project to grobid-core, grobid-trainer, etc.:
 > cp -r grobid-astro grobid/

+> cd grobid-astro/

+Copy the existing trained model in the standard `grobid-home` path, type the command under `grobid/grobid-atro` path:

+> ./gradlew copyModels

 Try compiling everything with:
-> cd PATH-TO-GROBID/grobid/

 > ./gradlew clean build